postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 In the activity feed you can view changes your teammates make to your Postman Collection.
 Integrating with Microsoft Power Automate enables you to connect email services like Outlook, Gmail, or a custom SMTP service.
 You can also set up Twilio to text you when updates are made to your feed.

-To see the collection activity feed in Microsoft Power Automate:
+To see the Postman Collection activity feed in Microsoft Power Automate:

 1. Select **Add Integration**.
 2. On the **Team Activity Feed** page, enter the Webhook URL to send team updates to this specific URL.